2023 Solar Incentives Guide for Centerville, OH - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to solar panels installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
-Originally, the tax credit was for 30% of the total cost — for panels, accessories, equipment and labor — although the percentage may range from 26-30%, depending on the installation date of your solar system.
+The ITC applies to solar panels installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
+Originally, the tax credit was for 30% of the total cost – for panels, labor, accessories and equipment – although that amount may range from 26-30%, depending on the installation date of your solar system.
 There is no cap on the amount you can claim.

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now titled the Clean Energy Credit.
-The new Clean Energy Credit extends until 2035.
-Homeowners can now apply for a 30% credit for solar systems installed between 2022 and 2032.
-The credit will then be decreased by a few percentage points every year until it expires.
-The expansion to the program also makes credits for energy storage systems even easier to claim, beginning in 2023.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now referred to as the Clean Energy Credit.
+The new Clean Energy Credit is valid until 2035.
+American homeowners can now receive a 30% credit for solar systems that began installation after January 1, 2022, and are completed by the end of 2032.
+This new credit will then be decreased by a few percentage points every year until its expiration.
+Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Centerville solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it applies to you.
+Your local Centerville solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives